List of festivals in Nigeria: Port Harcourt Book Festival

-The Port Harcourt Book Festival is an annual literary event in Port Harcourt, Rivers State, Nigeria, organized by the Rainbow Book Club and endorsed by the Rivers State Government since 2008.
-The Garden City Literary Festival, which is currently known as the Port Harcourt Book Festival was founded by Governor Amaechi of Rivers State, Hundreds of literary fans flock to the Garden City every year for this six-day event, which includes a book fair, writers' workshops, and a variety of other activities.
-In the past the Festival has been attended by recognized authors and has hosted a number of celebrities.
+The Port Harcourt Book Festival is an annual literary event in Port Harcourt, Rivers State, organized by the Rainbow Book Club and endorsed by the Rivers State Government since 2008.
+The Garden City Literary Festival, which is currently known as the Port Harcourt Book Festival, was founded by Governor Amaechi of Rivers State, Hundreds of literary fans flock to the Garden City every year for this six-day event, which includes a book fair, writers' workshops, and a variety of other activities.
+In the past, the Festival has been attended by renowned authors and hosted celebrities.

-The festival began as the brainchild of Koko Kalango, who thought it up as a means to propel tourism numbers and heighten literacy awareness in the city of Port Harcourt and its neighboring areas.
+Koko Kalango founded the festival as an initiative to increase tourism numbers and heighten literacy awareness in the city of Port Harcourt and its neighboring areas.
 Originally scheduled for 8 September each year, to coincide with United Nations' International Literacy Day, the festival has continued to expand and has been highly rated since its debut.